Onyx47/chan_extra/README.md

 On latest Debian the `install.sh` script kept warning me about missing `bison-devel` package.
 You will have to install the package `libbison-dev` using the package manager yourself.
 The warning can be safely ignored after that.

-**WARNING:** chan_extra fails to compile with dahdi 2.10.
+**WARNING:** chan_extra fails to compile with DAHDI 2.10.
 For now, use 2.9.2 if you can.
 Once I get around to fixing this I will update the README with any additional info.